igor1309/CardViewLibrary/README.md

 # CardViewLibrary

-A description of this package.
+A View wrapper as a Card.